sara-nl/clustercomputing/clustercomputing.md

 - `wait` tells the script to wait until all processes are finished

+If you don't use matlab, you can skip the matlab example below and go to [Exercise 5](https://github.com/sara-nl/clustercomputing/blob/master/clustercomputing.md#exercise-5-use-scratch-space) directly.
 Go to the `matlab` directory, look at the contents of script `matrixmul.sh`.
 Do you understand everything written there?

 If so, submit the job.